umrashrf/cplab/README.md

     from helpers import getch <br>
     from helpers.getch import getch

-2. There is no getch() in Python.
+2. There is no getch() or getche() in Python.
 To clarify there is no built-in way in Python to read single character from console so we use custom made functions.
 They are located in helpers/ folder.

 3. Some examples/excercises are repeated in some experiments and those programs are not written.